 Concurrent Enrollment (CE)

 Concurrent Enrollment (CE) is a University-High School partnership program where qualified students can earn college credit.
-College classes are taught at Park City High School by college-approved Park City High School teachers using college curriculum and assessment.
+In-person college-level classes are taught at Park City High School by college-approved Park City High School teachers using college curriculum and assessment.
 Some classes can count towards college general education requirements, while others count as specific requirements towards a college major.
 For more information, see the Frequently Asked Questions section below.

 Concurrent Enrollment Courses Offered at PCHS